Best Coffee Grinder UK 2026: From Budget to Premium

 What about the Hario Mini Mill?

-## Budget electric grinders (£100-200)
+Budget electric grinders (£100-200)

 Electric grinders trade money for convenience.
 Press a button, get grounds.
 No arm workout required.
 At this price point, you're getting capable entry-level performance that won't hold you back for the first year or two of your espresso journey.

-Best budget electric: [Baratza Encore ESP](https://www.amazon.co.uk/dp/B0CV14MY84?tag=espressoadvice-21&ascsubtag=best-coffee-grinder-uk) (~£159)
+Best budget electric: [Baratza Encore ESP](https://www.amazon.com/dp/B0BW272XCV?tag=espressoadvice-20&ascsubtag=best-coffee-grinder-uk) (the budget electric to beat)

 The Encore ESP exists because the standard Encore couldn't grind fine enough for espresso.
 Baratza fixed that with 40 micro-step adjustments calibrated specifically for espresso extraction.
 The 40mm conical steel burrs produce consistent particles that punch above this price point.

 Two things set Baratza apart from cheaper electrics.
 First, their customer service is genuinely excellent - they'll troubleshoot problems over the phone and sell individual replacement parts at reasonable prices.
 Second, the grinder is designed to be serviced at home.
 Burrs wear out after a few years.
-On a Baratza, you swap them yourself for £25.
+On a Baratza, you swap them yourself cheaply.
 On most competitors, you bin the grinder.

 The main limitation is retention.
 A gram or so of grounds stays in the chute between doses.
 For most home users making one or two drinks daily, this is barely noticeable.
 If you switch beans frequently, purge a few grams before your first shot of the day.

-Best all-rounder: [Sage Smart Grinder Pro](https://www.amazon.co.uk/dp/B00P81AQUU?tag=espressoadvice-21&ascsubtag=best-coffee-grinder-uk) (~£199)
+Best all-rounder: [Sage Smart Grinder Pro](https://www.amazon.com/dp/B00P81AQUU?tag=espressoadvice-20&ascsubtag=best-coffee-grinder-uk) (the versatile mid-range pick)

 If you brew both espresso and filter, the Sage Smart Grinder Pro covers both well.
 60 grind settings from Turkish-fine to French press-coarse.
 The LCD display shows grind time and dose, which helps with consistency.
 Pairs naturally with Sage espresso machines if that's your setup.

 The stepped adjustment means you can't micro-adjust as precisely as stepless grinders, but 60 steps is enough for most people to find their sweet spot.
-The dosing timer is surprisingly useful once you dial it in - set your preferred grind time and get consistent doses without weighing every time (though I'd still recommend weighing for espresso).
+The dosing timer is surprisingly useful once you dial it in - set your preferred grind time and get consistent doses without weighing every time (though we'd still recommend weighing for espresso).

-The design option: [Fellow Opus](https://coffeehit.co.uk/products/fellow-opus-burr-grinder?aff=115) (~£195)
+The design option: [Fellow Opus](https://coffeehit.co.uk/products/fellow-opus-burr-grinder?aff=115) (the style-led pick)

 Fellow makes beautiful coffee equipment, and the Opus is no exception.
 41 grind settings, anti-static technology (less mess), and genuinely quiet operation.
 It handles both espresso and filter competently.